 Luckily, cosmetic surgery is an effective way to address loose skin after weight loss or change.
 There is a range of plastic surgery procedures designed to tighten, lift, and tone skin that can help you feel more comfortable in the body you’ve worked so hard for.
-Keep in mind, however, a majority of Medbelle surgeons recommend waiting at least a year after substantial weight loss before moving forward with surgery.
-This allows your weight to stabilize which reduces the chances that your results will be impacted by any further significant weight changes after surgery.
+Keep in mind, however, a majority of plastic and cosmetic surgeons recommend waiting at least a year after substantial weight loss before moving forward with surgery.
+This allows your weight to stabilise, which reduces the chances that your results will be impacted by any further significant weight changes after surgery.

 Breasts can sag after weight loss because the ligaments supporting them become overstretched.
 Combined with less overall volume after weight loss, breasts may appear “deflated” and droopy.
 Your surgeon can discuss your options for restoring your shape, which can include excess skin removal, a breast lift, breast enlargement with an implant, or some combination of these procedures.

-A breast lift removes excess skin while lifting the nipples and breast tissue higher on the chest, providing an overall more youthful and perkier shape.
+A breast uplift removes excess skin while lifting the nipples and breast tissue higher on the chest, providing an overall more youthful and perkier shape.

 Breast enlargement can also address excess skin by restoring any volume lost during your weight loss journey.
 Considerable weight loss, pregnancy, and breastfeeding can all result in breasts that appear droopy and less full.
 A breast enlargement whether by implant or fat transfer can make the breasts appear fuller and firmer.
 An enlargement can also be combined with a breast lift to reposition the nipple and improve the overall shape by removing excess skin.